Hardesty Federal Complex: Kansas City Quartermaster Depot (1941–1953)

 With the United States mobilizing for World War II, the U.S. Army acquired the complex in 1941 and repurposed it as the Kansas City Quartermaster Depot.
 It was used to store and distribute supplies, including clothing and chemicals, to U.S. Army installations in eight states (Kansas, Missouri, Arkansas, Nebraska, Oklahoma, Wyoming, South Dakota, and Utah), and became a critical logistics hub.
 The most consequential operations for the site's future took place in Building 6, designated as a clothing treatment plant for the Army's Chemical Warfare Service.
 In this building, uniforms were laundered, dry-cleaned, and treated with chemical impregnates to make them resistant to chemical warfare agents like mustard gas.

 The solvents used in these processes, particularly trichloroethylene (TCE), were spilled and leaked over years of operation, leading to the severe and persistent contamination of the soil and groundwater that would become the site's defining legacy.
 The depot also housed the Army Effects Bureau, which processed the personal effects of soldiers killed in action.
 The Quartermaster Depot officially closed in 1953, after the end of the war and its demobilization.

 In case of a foreign attack upon Kansas City, President Harry S Truman ordered the military to install upon lofty rooftops, an extremely loud civil defense siren.
 This building received the world's loudest, a Chrysler Air-Raid Siren powered by a Hemi V8 engine.

 General federal use (1960–2011)

-On October 1, 1960, the Department of Defense formally transferred the site to the General Services Administration (GSA), which officially named it the Hardesty Federal Complex.
-It housed the Kansas City Records Center and offices for numerous federal agencies, including the Department of Commerce and the Environmental Protection Agency (EPA).
+On October 1, 1960, the Department of Defense formally transferred the site to the General Services Administration (GSA), which officially renamed it the Hardesty Federal Complex.
+Its primary tenant was the Kansas City Records Center, which used the massive warehouse space to store federal documents until operations were moved to subterranean facilities in Lee's Summit, Missouri.
+The complex housed offices for numerous federal agencies, including the Department of Commerce and the Environmental Protection Agency (EPA).
 The GSA began to downsize operations in the late 1970s, and by 2002, the site was completely empty.
 For nearly one decade, the massive buildings sat vacant and fell into severe disrepair, suffering from neglect and extensive vandalism, including the stripping of copper piping.